-A floating cork floor is environmental-friendly and resilient.
+A floating cork floor is environmentally friendly and resilient.
 You can lay the floating cork floor over a radiant heat floor.
-Radiant heat flooring uses pipes or wires to carry hot water or electrical current through the floor, and thus radiate heat from the floor.
+Radiant heat flooring uses pipes or wires to carry hot water or electrical current through the floor that radiates heat from the floor.
 Cork is an insulator made from natural materials, and installing it over a radiant heat floor helps slow down the time it takes for heat generation from your floor, once you turn on your heater system.

-Step 1 – Check the Density of Floating Cork Floor
+Check the Density of Floating Cork Floor

-Check to make sure that the floating cork floor has a density of 28 pounds per cubic foot minimum.
+Check to make sure the floating cork floor has a density of 28 pounds per cubic foot minimum.
 The higher this density number is the better, if you want stronger flooring.

-Step 2 – Let the Flooring Settle
+Let the Flooring Settle

 Let the floating cork floor settle in, prior to installation, by placing it into the room where you are going to install it for a minimum of 72 hours.
 Set the heating system to 75-degrees Fahrenheit, to heat the radiant floor.
 Keep the system turned on until you have finished installing the floating cork floor.

-Step 3 – Trim Door Stop
+Trim Door Stop

-Step 4 – Lay Polyethylene Sheet
+Lay Polyethylene Sheet

 Measure the distance starting from the longest wall without a door opening to the wall opposite.
-Subtract 1 inch from the number.
+Subtract one inch from the number.
 This is the width to be covered by the floor.
 Then, divide this width by an individual plank’s width.
 This is how many planks to install.
 If the result is an uneven number, trim the first and the last planks equally, so that the floor is centered exactly.

-Step 6 – Install the Floating Cork Floor
+Install the Floating Cork Floor

-When installing the last row of planks, leave a ½ inch of space between the plank and the wall.
+When installing the last row of planks, leave ½ inch of space between the plank and the wall.
 Instead of using the tapping block, use a pry bar to go over the plank’s end and pull the tongue into the groove.

-Step 7 – Finish the Floating Cork Floor
+Finish the Floating Cork Floor